vipechanits/Pb/WORKFLOWS.md

 [YES] → Activate User
   │
   ├─ Place in Matrix (FIFO)
-  ├─ Add to Binary Queue
+  ├─ Check if qualifies for Binary Queue
   └─ Send activation email
   ↓
 [NO] → Wait for remaining